chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 _Note: this information is provided to help you work in pairs efficiently during the web assignments.
 This is not exam material (i.e. we will not ask you questions about `git`, Live Share, VSC or debugging.)_

-We now introduce both options and finish the tutorial with a quick look at VSC's debugging abilities.

 ## Table of Contents <!-- omit in toc -->
 - [Collaborating via Git+GitHub](#collaborating-via-gitgithub)
   - [Git](#git)